Neelam Sanjiva Reddy: Presidential election of 1977

 The presidential election of 1977 was necessitated by the death in office of the incumbent Fakhruddin Ali Ahmed.
 Although Prime Minister Morarji Desai wanted to nominate danseuse Rukmini Devi Arundale for the post, she turned down the offer.
 Reddy was elected unopposed, the only President to be elected thus, after being unanimously supported by all political parties including the opposition Congress party.
 At 64, he was the youngest person to be elected President of India until Droupadi Murmu was elected President in 2022.
 He was also the only serious presidential candidate to have contested twice – in 1969 against V V Giri and in 1977.
 37 candidates had filed their nominations for the presidency of whom 36 were rejected by the returning officer.
 Following these disqualifications, Reddy remained the only validly nominated candidate in the fray which made elections unnecessary.
 Reddy thus became the first person to be elected President of India without a contest and remains the only President to have been elected unopposed.

-Presidency (1977-1982)
+Presidency (1977–1982)

+Presidential election

 President Reddy doing an aerial survey of flood affected areas of Tamil Nadu in 1977.

 Neelam Sanjiva Reddy was elected on 21 July 1977 and was sworn in as the sixth President of India on 25 July 1977.
 Reddy worked with three governments, with Prime Ministers Morarji Desai, Charan Singh and Indira Gandhi.
 Reddy announced, on the eve of India's thirtieth anniversary of Independence, that he would be moving out of the Rashtrapati Bhawan to a smaller accommodation and that he would be taking a 70 percent pay cut in solidarity with India's impoverished masses.